 Your guide to the SAT and ACT

-Zackary Fox, the Director of the Paris Bespoke Education Program, came to Nations on Wednesday, January 24th to inform students about the SAT and ACT (tests taken by students interested in studying in the United States).
-Bespoke Education is an organization that helps students prepare for both tests.
-UNICOL had the privilege of hearing Mr Fox present information about the SAT and ACT to Year 11 and 12 students.
+Zackary Fox, Director of the Paris Bespoke Education program, which helps students prepare for both the ACT and SAT, came to Nations to present information about the SAT and ACT to Year 11 and 12 students.

 Both the SAT and ACT are “increasingly similar.”
 The ACT is comprised of an English section, a Math section, a Reading section and a Science section.
 There is also an optional essay section.
 Both the SAT and ACT have optional essay tests, it is recommended to take the essay section of both tests as some universities would prefer it.
 The Science section of the ACT is neither Biology, Chemistry or Physics, it’s all about being able to read graphs and data.
 The ACT is out of 36, it should be noted that it’s nearly impossible to get a 36, and you should absolutely not feel pressured to get a 36.
 The ACT is all about speed, you have very little time to answer the questions.
 This is especially challenging in the reading section as you have approximately 8 minutes to read the entire text and answer the questions.
 ACT test takers often read the first and last sentences in a paragraph then see if they can answer the questions.